 Marc Niola

-Engagement strategy is the discipline, not a deliverable.
+Engagement strategy is the practice, not a deliverable.

 Engagement is not a deliverable; it is what the strategy should answer.